Education in Morocco: Independence

 In the 44-year period of the French Protectorate, a total of only 1415 Moroccans had earned baccalaureate diplomas, 640 of whom were Muslims and 775 of whom were Jews.
 Additionally, under the Protectorate, only 15% of school-age children were in school.
 It was necessary to develop the educational system and a university network out of the limited resources left by the French in order to face the challenges awaiting the newly independent nation-state, such as "creating and consolidating state institutions, building a national economy, organizing civil society and the nascent political parties, [and] establishing social protections for a needy population."

 Arabization became an imperative.
-Ahmed Boukmakh published Iqra' (اِقْرَأ, "Read"), the first series of Arabic textbooks in Morocco, in 1956, 1957, and 1958.
-In 1957, Muhammad al-Fasi attempted to Arabize first grade, but this attempt was not successful.
+Ahmed Boukmakh published Iqra (اِقْرَأ, "Read"), the first series of Arabic textbooks in Morocco, in 1956, 1957, and 1958.
+In 1957, Muhammad Al-Fasi attempted to Arabize first grade, but this attempt was not successful.
 The Institute for Studies and Research on Arabization was established in 1960 and the first Congress of Arabization was held in Rabat in 1961.

-The Cultural Agreement of 1957, signed by the Moroccan and French governments, allowed for the continuation of French education in Morocco administered by a body known as the Mission universitaire et culturelle française au Maroc (which was replaced by AEFE in 1990).
+The Cultural Agreement of 1957, signed by the Moroccan and French governments, allowed for the continuation of French education in Morocco administered by a body known as the (which was replaced by AEFE in 1990).

-In 1958, Muhammad al-Fasi's successor, Abdelkarim Ben Jelloun, established a blueprint for education reform in four goals:
+In 1958, Muhammad al-Fasi's successor, established a blueprint for education reform in four goals: